Whether or not you squat ass-to-grass is one of the most contentious topics in strength training circles.

 This is where you need to take a look at your goals, and what you want to accomplish, to determine whether squatting ass-to-grass will produce the training environment that will allow you to adapt toward your goals.

 Olympic weightlifters are a perfect example of athletes who need to train using ass-to-grass squats.
+You can read more about this style of squatting in my article comparing the differences on how weightlifters and powerlifters squat.

 In their sport, they are required to catch a snatch and clean at the very bottom of their squat end range.
 If they didn’t train ass-to-grass squats they might be able to catch the snatch or clean, but they would fail to have the strength to stand up with the weight from that bottom position.